itmOS/itmosh/README.md

 itmosh
 ======

-A and some utilities for the ItmOS.
+A shell and some utilities for the ItmOS.